-The physical basis for assessment of electrostatic discharge (ESD) hazard is measurement of the electric field at the subject.
-This field arises due to a potential difference between the subject and his/her environment.
-It is the electric field that leads to breakdown of the air and the resulting spark that comprises ESD.
-For example, the breakdown field in dry air is 3000 kV/m (at normal pressures and temperatures).
+The physical basis for assessment of electrostatic discharge (ESD) hazard is measurement of the electric field on an object such as a semiconductor wafer.
+This field arises due to a potential difference between the wafer and its environment.
+It is the electric field that leads to breakdown of the air and the resulting spark that creates ESD.
+For example the breakdown field in dry air is 3,000 kV/m (at normal pressures and temperatures).

 An electric field exists around a single charge or between distributions of charges.
 There is an associated potential distribution in space.
 The net potential is the average over the volume of the body.
-Typical potential meters only measure a voltage difference relative to "ground" or measure V at two points where the electric field is given by $E = \Delta V/d$.
+Typical potential meters only measure a voltage difference relative to "ground" or measure V at two points where the electric field is given by E = DV/d.
 Charges flow onto a metal object in the field to minimize the field energy.
 The amount of charge is equal to the voltage times the self capacitance, Q = CV.
 Q can be measured by transferring an image charge to the input of an amplifier.
-Typically, the electric potential of an object is measured by an Electric Field Mill, which has a response from DC to about 30 Hz and a sensitivity of 0.5 Vrms.
+Typically, the electric potential of an object is measured by an electric field mill, which has a response from DC to about 30 Hz and a sensitivity of 0.5 Vrms.